oskar-anderson/Tempsens/README.md

 [Tip] To edit DB schema learn to use VSCode multiline editing shortcuts (alt + mouse_click; alt + ctrl + down/up arrow)

 Date format is YYYYMMDDHHmm.
 This makes ordering SensorReadings by date easy (eg 13:42, 13.03.2021 becomes 202103131342)
-DateAdded is null for not isPortable sensors as this.
+DateAdded is null for not isPortable sensors.

-## patch notes
+## Patch notes

 ### 0.1.0